 Comp shopping, short for comparison shopping is a methodology in keeping tabs on your competition.
 This usually takes place on a regular basis and is typically conducted by buyers.
 You can comp shop at the high level by looking at the overall performance of your competitors or drill down to monitor each competitor’s assortment, pricing, discounting and product placement strategies.
 As the saying goes, “keep your friends close and your enemies closer”.
 That is why it is imperative for comp shopping to be done at least once a month to ensure you are always in the loop of the changes in your competitors’ strategies.

 For the purpose of illustrating the tips and tricks of comp shopping, we will take a look at 2 of the fastest growing ASEAN brands, ie. Pomelo Fashion and Love, Bonito, using Competitor Benchmarking to figure out what goes on behind racks and shopping carts.
 From reviewing the last 6 months’ launches, we noticed that despite both brands having a common goal of dominating the Fast Fashion market in Southeast Asia, they adopt very different strategies in assortment, pricing, discounting and product placements.
 All of which would be further analysed below.

-The above numbers suggest that both Pomelo Fashion and Love, Bonito have high sell out for new launches with both brands recording a sell out rate of 70% and above.
+The above numbers suggest that both Pomelo Fashion and Love, Bonito have a high sell out for new launches with both brands recording a sell-out rate of 70% and above.
 Most of which were sold out at full price demonstrating a strong grasp of consumer demand by both brands.

 2 .
 How to compare assortment strategies?